 After just about mentally surviving that catastrophe, I now look back on the night with a mixture of pride and embarrassment; a heady emotional cocktail I can assure you.
 How we managed to put together such a great party with very little experience really was an achievement, though the look on Patrick Smooth’s face will haunt me forever.

 What should have been my finest moment behind the turntables turned into my worst nightmare.
 I guess sneaking in a second record box full of Red Stripe and Moet was always going to have some repercussions.
 Thankfully I lived to tell the tale, with my tail between my legs.

 We took Debbie Does Dallas from RAW to The Cross, then the Aquarium to the Ministry of Sound.
 There was a real sense of ‘anything goes’ in London at that time and I think we proved that with the legendary ‘Debbie Does Dallas’ parties.
 The less said about my opening night performance though, the better.

 Is there a moral to the story?
 Well, if you have the ability to choose your own set times, never play last.
-If you’re going to be a successful DJ, you need to be able to operate heavy machinery whilst under the influence, and don’t ever wear a velvet cape.
-EVER.
+If you’re going to be a successful DJ, you need to be able to operate heavy machinery while under the influence...